gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-12/index.md

 - The `vpc-app` module now allows you to disable any of the three tiers of subnets (public, private-app, private-persistence) by setting the new input variables `create_public_subnets`, `create_private_app_subnets`, or `create_private_persistence_subnets` to `false`.
 This is convenient, for example, if you want to create a VPC with no public subnets because you get all public Internet access through some other mechanism (e.g., Direct Connect, VPC peering, etc).
 - **IMPORTANT NOTE: as of this release, `vpc-mgmt` is now deprecated**: The main difference between `vpc-mgmt` and `vpc-app` was that `vpc-app` had three tiers of subnets (public, private-app, private-persistence) and `vpc-mgmt` had two (public, private).
 As of this release, since `vpc-app` allows you to disable any of the subnet tiers, it can now support 1, 2, or 3 tiers of subnets, as needed.
 Therefore, we recommend using `vpc-app` for all your VPCs in the future.
-If you're already using `vpc-mgmt`, we will continue to maintain it for a little while longer, but please be aware that, in a future release, once we feel the new functionality in `vpc-app` is fully baked, we will remove `vpc-mgmt` entirely.
+If you&apos;re already using `vpc-mgmt`, we will continue to maintain it for a little while longer, but please be aware that, in a future release, once we feel the new functionality in `vpc-app` is fully baked, we will remove `vpc-mgmt` entirely.